Nova Explosion 2024: A New Star Will Appear Soon!

 The 2024 Nova Event

-If you’ve been following our newsletter, you know this spring has already brought a rich bounty of celestial spectacles.
+If you’ve been following our newsletter, you know this year has already brought a rich bounty of celestial spectacles.
 Stunning pink-purple auroras.
 A total solar eclipse.
-All seen with just the naked eye, no telescope needed.
+All could be seen without the use of telescopes.

 Are there any traditional sky spectacles left in the folder?
 It certainly seems like it.
 Many online, print, and TV media spent the past month headlining an expected “new star” that could explode into naked-eye visibility at any time.